A dynamical approach to spanning and surplus edges of random graphs: Monotone forest representation and surplus edges

-The claim we need to prove is therefore identical to the fact that the height of the parallelogram specified in (\ref{Elines}) equals the term in parentheses.
-Recall Remark \ref{remark:parallelogram}.
-At time $q$, the height of the parallelogram from (\ref{Elines}) is
+The claim we need to prove is therefore equivalent to the fact that the height of the parallelogram specified in \eqref{Elines} equals the term in parentheses (see also Remark \ref{remark:parallelogram}).
+At time $q$, the height of the parallelogram from \eqref{Elines} is

 It was already noted that $T_{l;j-k}$ (whenever finite) is the time of merging of two excursions (one carrying $\pi_l$ and the other carrying exactly $\pi_j,\ldots,\pi_k$ immediately prior to $T_{l;j-k}$).
-Recalling Remark \ref{remark:parallelogram} again, we conclude that the time $T_{l;j-k}$ of merging of these two excursions must satisfy the identity
+Recalling Remark \ref{remark:parallelogram} again, and using the definition of $(Z^{\pmb{x},q})_{q>0}$, we conclude that the time $T_{l;j-k}$ of merging of these two excursions must satisfy the identity